chrthomsen/pygrametl/docs/quickstart/beginner.rst

     # contains all the information required for both columns in the table.
 If
     # the dimension was filled using data from the sales database, it would be
     # necessary to update the region attribute with data from the CSV file
     # later.
 To insert the rows the method CachedDimension.insert() is used
     [location_dimension.insert(row) for row in region_source]

     # The file handle to the CSV file can then be closed
     region_file_handle.close()

     # All the information needed for the other dimensions are stored in the
     # sales database.
 So with only a single iteration over the sales records
     # the ETL flow can split the date and lookup the three dimension keys
     # needed for the fact table.
 While retrieving the dimension keys, pygrametl
     # can automatically update the dimensions with new data if ensure() is
     # used.
-This method combines a lookup with a insertion so a new row is only
+This method combines a lookup with an insertion so a new row is
-    # inserted into the dimension or fact table if it does not yet exist
+    # only inserted into the dimension or fact table if it does not yet exist
     for row in sale_source:

         # The date is split into its three parts
         split_date(row)

         # The row is updated with the correct primary keys for each dimension, and
         # any new data are inserted into each of the dimensions at the same time
         row['bookid'] = book_dimension.ensure(row)
         row['timeid'] = time_dimension.ensure(row)

         # CachedDimension.ensure() is not used for the location dimension as it
         # has already been filled.
 Instead the method CachedDimension.lookup()
         # is used.
 CachedDimension.lookup() does not insert any data and